Bruce P. Robinson, MD

 This treatment is especially great for actors/actresses or professionals in the public eye who can't afford downtime or a scar, athletes or weekend warriors who want to continue their workouts unencumbered and helpful with infirm or older patients who are not able to perform extensive wound care and withstand the rigors of a skin flap or graft.

-To read more about this breakthrough skin cancer treatment, click here.
+To read more about this breakthrough skin cancer treatment, click here or watch the video:

 Shingles